sapna2504/IntelSwitch-adaptive-protocol-switching/Modified-Chromium/README.md

 ### Step 5: Job Binding Semantics (BindJob)
 We extended BindJob(Job* job) to enforce protocol consistency.
 We discard jobs that do not match **activeProtocol** by resetting _bound\_job\__ and _job\_bound\__.
 We prevent fallback to unintended protocols, ensuring fidelity to DASH’s protocol choice.

-### Step 6: Fallback Handling
-Our deterministic design preserves Chromium’s fallback mechanism: if QUIC fails (e.g., handshake timeout), the HTTP/2 job can still be used, ensuring robustness.